chen0040/keras-audio/README.md

 ### Audio Classification

+* The classifier [ResNetV2AudioClassifier](keras_audio/library/resnet_v2.py) converts audio into mel-spectrogram and uses a simplified resnet DCnn architecture to classifier audios based on its associated labels.
-* The classifier [ResNet50AudioClassifier](keras_audio/library/resnet.py) converts audio into mel-spectrogram and uses the resnet-50
+* The classifier [Cifar10AudioClassifier](keras_audio/library/cifar10.py) converts audio into mel-spectrogram and uses the cifar-10
 DCnn architecture to classifier audios based on its associated labels.
-* The classifier [Cifar10AudioClassifier](keras_audio/library/cifar10.py) converts audio into mel-spectrogram and uses the cifar-10
+* The classifier [ResNet50AudioClassifier](keras_audio/library/resnet50.py) converts audio into mel-spectrogram and uses the resnet-50
 DCnn architecture to classifier audios based on its associated labels.

 The classifiers differ from those used in image classification in that: